My Journey – a diary

 September 2024

-After asking around, I made an appointment with an orthopedic surgeon in Fredericksburg.
+After asking around, I made an appointment with an orthopedic surgeon in the Hill Country.
 At his clinic, a technician took three x-rays of my hand in different positions.
 Later, the doctor stepped into the exam room to look at my hand.

 “Yep, you’ve got Dupuytren’s,” he said matter-of-factly.